GeForce 700 series

-The GeForce 700 series (stylized as GEFORCE GTX 700 SERIES) is a series of graphics processing units developed by Nvidia.
+The GeForce 700 series is a series of graphics processing units developed by Nvidia.
 While mainly a refresh of the Kepler microarchitecture (GK-codenamed chips), some cards use Fermi (GF) and later cards use Maxwell (GM).
 GeForce 700 series cards were first released in 2013, starting with the release of the GeForce GTX Titan on February 19, 2013, followed by the GeForce GTX 780 on May 23, 2013.
 The first mobile GeForce 700 series chips were released in April 2013.

 Overview

 GK110 was designed and marketed with computational performance in mind.
 It contains 7.1 billion transistors.
 This model also attempts to maximise energy efficiency through the execution of as many tasks as possible in parallel according to the capabilities of its streaming processors.

 With GK110, increases in memory space and bandwidth for both the register file and the L2 cache over previous models, are seen.
 At the SMX level, GK110's register file space has increased to 256KB composed of 64K 32bit registers, as compared to Fermi's 32K 32bit registers totaling 128 KB.
 As for the L2 cache, GK110 L2 cache space increased by up to 1.5MB, 2x as big as GF110.
 Both the L2 cache and register file bandwidth have also doubled.

 Performance in register-starved scenarios has also improved as more registers are available for each thread.
 This goes hand in hand with an increase in the total number of registers each thread can address, moving from 63 registers per thread to 255 registers per thread with GK110.

 With GK110, Nvidia also reworked the GPU texture cache to be used for compute.
 With 48KB in size, in compute the texture cache becomes a read-only cache, specializing in unaligned memory access workloads.
 Furthermore, error detection capabilities have been added to make it safer for use with workloads that rely on ECC.

 Dynamic Super Resolution (DSR) was added to Kepler GPUs with the latest Nvidia drivers.